segmentio/segment-docs/src/engage/trait-activation/trait-enrichment.md

 #### Iterable

 Users can sync as many traits as they would like to Iterable.
-Iterable also doesn't require you to map Segment traits to specific Iterable fields.
+Iterable doesn't require you to map Segment traits to specific Iterable fields.

 #### Facebook Custom Audiences

-You can only sync the following traits to Faceook.
-Each trait you select must map to a Facebook key:
+You can only sync the following traits to Faceookz:
 - `email`
 - `context.device.advertisingId`
 - `firstName`